tcskill/terraform-ibm-ocp-bas-test/README.md

 Deploys IBM Behavior Analytics Services in a RedHat OpenShift Cluster into the kubernetes namspace specified in the bas_projectName variable.
 This kubernetes namespace is created automatically.
 A cloud file and block storage classes are needed.

-After installation key values output in the log are:
+After installation key values output are:

 - API KEY
 - BAS Endpoint URL